-The Project outputs are: (i) Power transmission capacity from Kali Gandaki basin, iii.
-Marsyangdi basin, Marsyangdi to Kathmandu basin and the Samundratar-Trishuli 3B hub corridor; (ii) Power distribution network in selected rural areas in East, Central and West regions; (iii) Mini-grid based renewable energy systems in off-grid areas for Alternative Energy Promotion Centre (AEPC) which includes installation of up to 4.3 MW of aggregated mini hydro-electric power plants and up to 0.5 MW of aggregated mini-grid based solar or solar/wind hybrid systems, in selected rural communities and (iv) Capacity development support to Nepal Electricity Authority (NEA) and AEPC.
+iii.
+The overall Project outputs will be: (i) Power transmission capacity (ii) Power distribution network (iii) Mini-grid based renewable energy systems in off-grid areas for Alternative Energy Promotion Centre (AEPC) and (iv) Capacity development support to Nepal Electricity Authority (NEA) and AEPC.
 NEA's components such as output (i) and (ii) will be based on project modality and AEPC's components such as output (iii) will follow sector modality.
 Output (iv) capacity development will be non physical components and will be applicable to both NEA and AEPC.
-The overall project is considered to be structured through project modality; however, AEPC's minigrid components will have framework approach because of the nature of subprojects to be added later.
 NEA's cmpoents have been divided in to two parts such as transmission and distribution and RIPP is prepared separately for transmission and distribution components.
-This RIPP is for transmission components and Subprojects covered under this RIPP are as follows:
+This RIPP is for distribution components and Subprojects covered under this RIPP are (i) Distribution system augmentations in East Region and (ii) Distribution system augmentations in Central and West Regions.